 Eddie is the first project I’ve properly released onto the ‘festival circuit’and it has generally been rewarding.
 I think that festivals offer you the chance to get recognition as a director in a very practical sense that can help when trying to progress in your career.
 If your film gets selected for film festivals then that’s a validation than can help you get interest or funding for your next project.
 If you manage to win an award or two (Eddie has won 4 awards so far) then that’s even better.

 It’s also very helpful and rewarding to sit in a proper screening venue and watch your film with actual people, gauging their reactions to things.
 The feedback you can get from a festival audience in the pitch black of a screening room is far more honest than you’ll get from your friends and family!

 The only problem is the sheer number of festivals and the lack of any really detailed information on which festivals are specifically going to be the right ones for your film.
 In entering Eddie into festivals I ended up making a massive spreadsheet collating things like ‘cost’, ‘deadlines’ and very importantly ‘programme size’ to try and work out which film festivals were worth the money.
-I’m potentially going to share my findings as part of a set of blogs on the film’s Facebook page if any readers are interested.
-It can get very expensive entering festivals and although online platforms now offer some element of ‘rating’ for festivals, there still isn’t much data out there.
+I’m potentially going to share my findings as part of a set of blogs on the film’s and although online platforms now offer some element of ‘rating’ for festivals, there still isn’t much data out there.

 What advice would you pass on to burgeoning film makers?